gabrielroec/learn-react-with-this-repo/README.md

-# Learn ReactJs with this repository
+#1 - Learn ReactJs with this repository

-This reposytore hava a porpouse to teach you React Js from easier to harder
+This repository have a porpouse to teach you React Js from easier to harder

 ## Passing Data to Components with Props
 ### 🔗 Links